Geothermal Heat Pump Installation (Steps, Benefits…)

 Unlike traditional furnaces that burn fuel to create heat or air conditioners that use refrigerant to cool the air, a geothermal heat pump simply transfers heat.
 It uses a series of pipes, called a ground loop, buried in your yard.
 A water-based solution circulates through these pipes to absorb or release heat from the earth.

-Because the ground temperature remains relatively constant year-round (around 50-60°F), the system operates with incredible efficiency, no matter how hot or cold it gets outside.
+Because the ground temperature remains relatively constant year-round (around 50-60°F), a geothermal heat pump installation allows the system to operate with incredible efficiency, no matter how hot or cold it gets outside.

 Preparing for a heat pump installation is simple and ensures a smooth process on installation day.
 Follow these steps: